 Gold and silver run deep in the veins of California.
-This resource helped fuel the economy in the 1800’s, but as a consequence, this natural bounty of ore mined and lumber felled at an alarming rate cleared entire mountainsides.
+This resource helped fuel the economy in the 1800’s.
+But as a consequence, this natural bounty of ore mined and lumber felled at an alarming rate cleared entire mountainsides.
 Many thought these resources would never end, but a few saw differently.
-This is when the idea of setting aside land for its natural value was born and thus the creation of the first state parks.
-Here’s 3 California State Parks in the High Sierra that represent a fine sampling to some of the most diverse natural landscape in the country.
+This is when the idea of setting aside land for its natural value was born.
+And thus, the creation of the first state parks.
+Here’s 9 California State Parks in the High Sierra that represent a fine sampling of the most diverse natural landscape in the country.

 D.L.
 Bliss State Park

 Located on the western shores of Lake Tahoe and a few miles north of Emerald Bay, the park encompasses some of the most beautiful beaches in the Tahoe Basin.
 This park contains fantastic hiking opportunities as well as the iconic Rubicon Point Light, the highest elevation lighthouse in the United States.
 From its scenic overlook, you get a brilliant panorama of Emerald Bay, Fannette Island, Lake Tahoe, and the distant Nevada shore.
 Rubicon Point also gives you a close look at one of the lake’s deepest spots.
 You’ll see just how clear the waters truly are!